 Prescription Weight Loss Medication

 There are several prescription weight loss medicines that are currently approved for use in South Africa.
-It is important that you speak to your Doctor to discuss your options.
+It is important that you speak to your doctor to discuss your sustained weight loss options.

 Weight Loss Surgery

-Surgical treatments are often considered as the last resort, as they are only suitable in people with a high BMI.
-Weight loss surgery is quite expensive and can be difficult to access.
+Weight loss surgical treatments are often considered as the last resort, as they are only suitable in people with a high BMI.
+Weight loss surgery is quite expensive and can be difficult to get access to.

-That said, surgical treatments are an effective way for severely obese people to lose weight.
+That said, weight loss surgical treatments are an effective way for severely obese people to lose weight.

-There are three common surgical weight loss options available; adjustable gastric banding, gastric bypass (which changes the way the stomach and intestine handle food) and gastric sleeve (which reduces the size of the stomach).
+There are three common surgical weight loss options available; adjustable gastric banding for weight loss, gastric bypass (which changes the way the stomach and intestine handle food) for weight loss and gastric sleeve (which reduces the size of the stomach) for weight loss.

-Various commercially prepared meal programs, diets or diet plans are available.
+Various commercially prepared meal programs, diets or diet plans for weight loss are available.
 These can help by providing energy controlled meals.
 Other options include VLED (very low energy diet) products and meal replacements that all aid in medically controlled weight loss.

 A VLED product (e.g. shakes and bars) can be used to substitute all or some meals.
-This option should be used with supervision from your Doctor as part of a weight management program.
+This option should be used with supervision from your doctor as part of a weight loss and weight management program.
 VLEDs should not be confused with meal replacements.
 Generally, meal replacements are not nutritionally complete, so there is a danger you could end up with malnutrition if you ONLY eat meal replacements.